 2. Your focus will be limited

 What happens when you divide your focus to several things at once?
 It ends up being insufficient.
-For one thing to be completely successful, it needs our undivided attention and focus.
-You can’t expect to build a big time international business when currently your attention is divided in multiple small time businesses.
+For one thing, to be completely successful, it needs your undivided attention and focus.
+You can’t expect to build a big-time international business when currently your attention is divided into multiple small time businesses.
 If you want to build an empire.
 Before starting a small business, you have to quit multitasking and apply the power of focus!

 3. Reduced productivity

 Yes, you heard it right.
 As ironic as it sounds, multitasking does restrict us from producing more results.
 How?
 Well, the human brain can’t simply juggle several things at once.
 So, by attempting to multitask, we’re simply hurting our brain and blocking its capacity to work.
 Thus, reducing our productivity.
 My advice would be to just focus on one task and give you 120% effort in accomplishing it.

 But, how can I maximize my productivity without multitasking?